 20 – Crating

-Never ever cage them, or tie them, it takes there freedom away and it makes them aggressive and irritated.
+Never ever cage them, or tie them, it takes their freedom away and it makes them aggressive and irritated.

 21 – Rottie attitude

-The Rottweiler has a wait and see attitude to anything and anyone new to he/she.
+The Rottweiler has a wait and watch attitude to anything and anyone new to he/she.

 22 – Personalities